 Outcomes framework principles

-The Initial Commission is guided by an overarching set of principles, you can see these on our home page.
+The Initial Commission was guided by an overarching set of principles.
+You can see these on the Initial Commission home page.

-The following principles guide our work to develop the outcomes frameworks.
+The following principles guided the Initial Commission's work to develop the outcomes frameworks.

 Scope and content